seaside1/unifiprotect/README.md

 https://github.com/seaside1/unifiprotect

 ## Changelog
+  ### BETA2
+  * Update for OpenHab 3.2.x and fixed bug were recoring mode was renamed in UniFi Protect 1.20.0
   ### ALPHA15
   * Storage info updated again

   ### ALPHA14
   * Fixed bug for UniFi Protect version 1.19.0 beta 10 where storage info is no longer working.
   ### ALPHA13